-The sleeping habits of horses are somewhat different than humans.
-Most human sleep is usually a long stretch—about eight hours in a 24-hour day.
-Horses rest for short periods during the day more frequently.
-They are not strictly nocturnal or diurnal, like most humans.
+The sleeping habits of horses are quite different than humans.
+Most human sleep is usually a long, single stretch—about eight hours in a 24-hour day.
+Horses doze for various periods during the day and have short bouts of deep sleep lying down in the middle of the night.
 Horse’s sleeping patterns change depending on their age.

 Foals lie down for frequent naps and spend about half of their day sleeping until they are about three months old.
 As the foal gets older, the frequency of the naps becomes less, and they are more likely to stand rather than lie down.
-The weather can make a big impact on how a horse sleeps.
+Adult horses spend more time dozing while standing up than in deep sleep lying down.

 How the Adult Horse Sleeps

-Their own weight causes pressure on their internal organs.
-However, most horses will lie down for a brief rest every day if they have a comfortable place to do so.
-Some will become so relaxed that they twitch and snore, just like a dog.
-That's why it's important to provide a dry, sheltered area like a run-in shed or roomy stall, so your horse can stretch out safely.
+Most horses will lie down for deep sleep a few times each night, if they have a comfortable place to do so and feel safe.
+This is why it's important to provide a dry, sheltered area like a run-in shed or roomy stall, so your horse can stretch out safely for a snooze.

 How Long Horses Sleep

 Adult horses sleep for about three hours each 24-hour period.
-The length and type of sleep is affected by diet, temperature, workload, gestation and gender.
+The length and type of sleep are affected by diet, temperature, workload, gestation, and gender.
 The period of each sleep phase is very brief, lasting only a few minutes at a time.
 Young horses tend to sleep more than mature horses.
 Senior horses may doze more frequently.

-It is true that horses sleep standing up.
-A sleeping horse will most carry its weight on the two forelegs and one hind leg.
+A dozing horse will mostly carry its weight on the two forelegs and one hind leg.
 One hind leg will relax with the hoof resting up on its toe.
-The rotation of the hips triggers the stay function of the hind legs.
-The head and neck droop, and during deep sleep, the ears are relaxed, the eyes close and the lips may droop.
-Some horses do sleep stretched flat out on the ground and may even snore and twitch as though dreaming.
-This may have been equivalent to the REM phase of sleep in humans.
-Of course, apparent snoring may be caused by the increased weight on the respiratory system.
+The head and neck droop, the ears are relaxed, the eyes are closed and the lower lip may droop or twitch.
+When horses experience deep sleep lying down, they will stretch flat out on the ground.

-Horses will lie down to sun themselves, and it is not unusual for several horses to lie down at the same time for a communal sun bath on a warm spring day.
-Often while several lay down, one or two others will remain standing as if on watch.
+Horses will lie down to sun themselves, and it is not unusual for several horses to lie down at the same time for a communal sunbath on a warm spring day.
+Often while several horses lay down, one or two others will remain standing.
+This is a natural look-out behavior for the safety of the herd.
 Horses tend to spend less time lying down in cold snowy conditions, although on a sunny day, some will snooze stretched out in the snow.
 Each horse has its own sleeping habits.
 Some will sleep only at night while others sleep during the day as well.